NYPD Commissioner Apologizes For 'Oppressive' 1969 Raid On Stonewall Inn

 "The actions taken by the NYPD were wrong, plain and simple," said O'Neill at police headquarters on Thursday.
 "The actions and the laws were discriminatory and oppressive, and for that, I apologize."

 Before the police stormed Stonewall, it had long been the scene of police harassment, but just after 1 a.m. on June 28, 1969, police descended on the bar in hopes of closing it down for good.
-They began handcuffing people, many on no particular charge.
+They began roughing up people, pushing people against walls and searching them.
 And in response, patrons fought back.
-They pushed down police, tossed bottles and bricks and did everything they could to resist until police retreated, according to NPR interviews with raid witnesses.
+They shoved back at police, tossed stones and bottles and did everything they could to resist until police retreated, according to NPR interviews with raid witnesses.

 The riot became a watershed moment that sparked nationwide demonstrations by LGBTQ activists demanding equal rights.